A Three-Regime Theorem for Flow-Firing: Background

 Henceforth, we assume our configurations are conservative and can therefore be analyzed using the face representation.
 Given such a configuration $\K$, we denote the weight of a face $f$ by $\K_f$.
 The {\bf support} of a face configuration is the set of faces $f$ whose weights are nonzero.
 In the grid, the distance between faces $f$ and $g$, written $\dist(f, g)$ is the \emph{Manhattan distance}.
 For instance, $\dist(f, f) = 0$, and if $f$ and $g$ are neighbors, i.e. share an edge, then $\dist(f,g) = 1$.

 The flow-firing rules described earlier can be translated to firing rules on faces.
-Let $\K$ be a configuration and suppose $f,g$ are faces of the grid with weights $w_f$ and $w_g$ respectively.
-If $w_f \geq w_g + 2$, then a {\bf face fire} of $f$ towards $g$ results in a new configuration $\K'$ with weights $w'_f = w_f - 1$ and $w'_g = w_g + 1$.
+Let $\K$ be a configuration and suppose $f,g$ are faces of the grid with weights $\K_f$ and $\K_g$ respectively.
+If $\K_f \geq \K_g + 2$, then a {\bf face fire} of $f$ towards $g$ results in a new configuration $\K'$ with weights $\K'_f = \K_f - 1$ and $\K'_g = \K_g + 1$.
+If the recipient $g$ is understood from context we will often simply refer to firing a face $f$.

 \begin{example} Below are three face configurations.
 The second picture (b) is obtained from the first picture (a) by firing the face with weight $2$ to the right.
 The last picture (c) is obtained from (a) by by firing the face with weight $3$ to the left.